-Eating usually cases glucose levels to rise, but, in some people, blood sugar levels fall again soon after.
+Eating usually causes glucose levels to rise, but, in some people, blood sugar levels fall again soon after.
 This can cause dizziness.
-Other possible causes of dizziness after eating include standing up, heat exposure, and drinking alcohol.
+Other possible causes of dizziness after eating include standing up, heat exposure, drinking alcohol, and more.

 Many people experience dizziness before a meal.
 Low blood glucose can make a person feel light-headed or exhausted, especially if it has been a long time since their last meal.
 Dizziness after eating is less common, but it can also occur